 The Board of Directors conducted an external assessment on its functioning and composition.
-Such external assessment led by Guberna took place between September and November 2022.
-The results of this assessment were presented to the Board of Directors in December 2022 and initiatives were prepared to ensure that the functioning of the Board of Directors and the Board Committees always continues to improve.
-Initiatives derived from such assessment have been implemented in 2023 and the Board of Directors continues to look for opportunities to implement additional initiatives derived from such assessment.
+The external assessment was led by Guberna and took place between June and November 2024.
+The results of this assessment were presented to the Board of Directors in December 2024 and initiatives were prepared to ensure that the functioning of the Board of Directors and the Board Committees always continues to improve.
+Initiatives derived from the assessment will be implemented in 2025 and the Board of Directors continues to look for opportunities to implement additional initiatives derived from such assessment.

-The Board of Directors continuously evaluates and improves its functioning in order to steer the Company ever better and more efficiently.
+The Board of Directors continuously evaluates and improves its functioning to steer the Company ever better and more efficiently.